LizzieeLovett/classic-cakes/README.md

 The headings on the lessons page also contain **compelling copy** and a **call to action** button only this time the button leads the user to the Contact page.
 On desktops and tablets there is then a **hero video** which autoplays on mute as a background element and reinforces the product offering visually.
+The option for users to control the playback of the video has intentionally not been provided.
+The video is short, muted and loops and is part of the design of the page layout, rather than an embedded feature for users to interact with.
 On mobiles, the hero video is not displayed as this gives a cleaner view of the headings and therefore the purpose of the page, and also reduces the mobile users’ data consumption.

 There is then a detailed **description** of the product offering followed by a **pricing table**.